 She served as Principal Trombonist of the San Diego Symphony from 1988-1997.
 She won prizes at the ARD International Music Competition in Munich, Germany and the New York Philharmonic Young Artists Concerto Competition.

-A more recent interest of hers is the study of ballet.
+A more recent path of exploration has been the study of ballet.
 She explores the parallels and intersections between music and dance in her teaching and in performance.
-Her other interests include the connections between music/sound and other art forms and fields, and developing collaborations grounded in these connections.
+Other interests include the connections between music/sound and other art forms and fields, and developing collaborations grounded in these connections.
 She also maintains her own website.